 With everything you do in your firm, ask the question, “How does this benefit clients?”
 From setting rates for legal services to communication guidelines, your clients should be front and center of every experience you create.

-Here are a few ways to manage your law firm with client experience in mind:
+Here are a few ways to manage your law firm with client satisfaction in mind.

 Get the Right People in the Right Seats

 To create a great place to work, you need to set some goals around work culture.
-Workers should feel excited, engaged, and hopeful about the work culture you’re building together.
+Workers should feel excited, engaged, and hopeful about the work culture they're building together.
+Here's how to practice effective law firm management starting from the ground up.

-Mentoring and developing associates and staff, as well as being open to getting feedback from your team, is the best way to tell if your work culture is strong.
+Mentoring and developing associates and staff, as well as being open to feedback from your team, is the best way to determine whether your work culture is strong.

-Even for a small company like a law firm, it can cost thousands of dollars to replace an employee who gets fired or quits.
-Getting the right people in the right seats is vital for ongoing firm success, but also in reducing the amount of time and money you spend on turnover issues.
+Even for a small company like a law firm, replacing an employee who gets fired or quits can cost thousands of dollars.
+Getting the right people in the right seats is vital for ongoing firm success and for reducing the amount of time and money spent on turnover issues.

 A thriving law firm comprises support staff and attorneys in positions that capitalize on each person’s strengths.